napframework/nap-docs/app/manual/05_scene.md

 RTTI_END_CLASS
 ~~~~~~~~~~~~~~~

-You can now edit the link in JSON.
+You can now edit the link in Napkin.
 This works the same as authoring links to components.
 See example above.

 ### Array of Entities {#multiple_entity_link} ###